checkmarx-ltd/cx-flow/docs/External-Scripts.md

 ### <a name="scanComment">SAST scan comment script</a>

-* CxFlow will use the string returned from the script execution to determine the scan comment that is added to the scan initiated by CxFlow
+* CxFlow will use the string returned from the script execution to determine the scan comment that is added to the scan initiated by CxFlow.
+* CxFlow searches comment-script for local files only.
-* To enable this flow add the following property to cxflow configuration (you can use any file name):
+* To enable this flow add the following property to CxFlow configuration (you can use any file name):

 ```yaml
 cx-flow: